ADAPT-uiuc/tglite/docs/source/install/index.rst

 Development mode allows easily editing the code without having to re-install the package.
 However, this only applies to the python code.
 When editing the C++ extension code, it needs to be re-compiled again.
-Use `--editable` option of pip’s install sub-command:
+Use `develop` instead of `install` to use dev mode:

 .. code-block:: console

-   $ python -m pip install --editable .
+   $ python setup.py develop

 Running Tests